kevinbcoleman/kick-the-bucket/README.md

    - Tackling Login Authentication
    - Login Authentication is hurting my brain.
 Am I just overthinking it?
 4. May 14 2021
    - Login Authentication understandment came to me in the dead of night as I was about to go sleep.
 Ruined my sleep but I hit a break through.
+5. May 15 2021
+   - React was added.
+React-Router was added as well.
+   - Some CSS using Bootstrap was added
+6. May 16 2021
+   - Finishing it up.

 ### Challenges
 1. Login Authentication: